glotzerlab/gsd/doc/file-layer.rst

 The file layer is implemented in C (*not C++*) with no dependencies to enable trivial installation and incorporation into existing projects.
 A single header and C file completely implement the entire file layer in a few hundred lines of code.
+Python based projects that need only read access can use :py:mod:`gsd.flpy`, a pure python gsd reader implementation.

 A python interface to the file layer allows reference implementations and convenience methods for schemas.
 Most non-technical users of GSD will probably use these reference implementations directly in their scripts.